alexander-tritt-monash/spinsim/docs/source/about.architecture.rst

 Compilation of integrator
 .........................

 The :mod:`spinsim` integrator is constructed and compiled just in time, using :func:`numba.cuda.jit()`.
 The particular device functions used are not predetermined, but are instead chosen based off user input to decide a closure.
 This structure has multiple advantages.
 Firstly, the source function :math:`f` is provided by the user as a plain python function (that must be :func:`numba.cuda.jit()` compatible).
 This allows users to define :math:`f` in a way that compiles and executes fast, does not put many restrictions on the form of the function, and returns the accurate results of analytic functions (compared to the errors seen in interpolation).
 It also allows the user to set metaparameters, and choose the features they want to use, in a way that does not require experience with the :mod:`numba.cuda` library.
 This was especially useful for running benchmarks comparing old integration methods to new ones, like CF4.
 The default settings should be optimal for most users, although tuning the values of cuda metaparameters `max_registers` and `threads_per_block` could improve performance for GPUs with a differing number of registers and cuda cores to the mobile GTX1070 used in testing here.
+It also allows the user to select a target device other than Cuda for compilation, so the simulator can run, using the same algorithm, on a multicore CPU in parallel if the user so chooses.

 This functionality is interfaced through an object of class :class:`spinsim.Simulator`.
-The cuda kernel is defined as per the user's instructions on construction of the instance, and it is used by calling the method :func:`spinsim.Simulator.get_state()`.
-The method :func:`spinsim.Simulator.get_spin()` calls a :func:`numba.cuda.jit()`\ ed kernel that can be used to evaluate the spin of the system given its state.
+The cuda kernel is defined as per the user's instructions on construction of the instance, and it is used by calling the method :func:`spinsim.Simulator.evaluate()`, which returns a results object including the time, state, time evolution operator, and expected spin projection (that is, Bloch vector; to be calculated as a lazy parameter if needed).